Building an Arduino Home Energy Monitoring System (SDG 7: Affordable and Clean Energy)

 • Serial telemetry: structured output makes it easier to compare readings, log values externally, or extend the system later.

-In more advanced implementations, the system could be extended with OLED display output, SD card logging, wireless telemetry, or event-based alerts when loads exceed expected thresholds.
+In more advanced implementations, the system could be extended with OLED display output, SD card logging, wireless telemetry, time-series dashboards, or event-based alerts when loads exceed expected thresholds.

 Validation and Testing